wso2/docs-is/en/docs/guides/identity-lifecycles/self-registration-workflow.md

     [identity_mgt.user_self_registration.notification]
     manage_internally=true
     ```

-    The following table lists out more information pertaining to these configurations.
+    The following table lists more information about these configurations.

     <table>
     <colgroup>